 No securities regulatory authority in Canada or any other jurisdiction has expressed an opinion about any of the crypto assets (or crypto contracts) that are available through the Platform, including an opinion that the crypto assets are not themselves securities and/or derivatives.

 Bitbuy is offering crypto contracts in reliance on a prospectus exemption contained in the exemptive relief decision Re Bitbuy Technologies Inc. dated November 30, 2021 (the “Decision”).
-The statutory rights of action for damages and the right of rescission in section 130.1 of the Securities Act (Ontario) and similar legislation in the other provinces and territories of Canada would not apply in respect of a misrepresentation in this statement or any of the plain language descriptions of the crypto assets made available on the Platform published on Bitbuy’s website.
+The statutory rights of action for damages and the right of rescission in section 130.1 of the Securities Act (Ontario) and similar legislation in the other provinces and territories of Canada would not apply in respect of a misrepresentation in this statement or any of the descriptions of the crypto assets made available on the Platform published on Bitbuy’s website.

 In broad terms, crypto assets are decentralized digital currencies that enable instant transfers of value to anyone, anywhere in the world.
 Transactions occur via an open source, cryptographic protocol platform which uses peer-to-peer technology intended to operate with no central authority.
 The associated network is generally comprised of an online, peer-to-peer network that hosts the public transaction ledger, known as the blockchain; and each crypto asset with a source code that comprises the basis for the cryptographic and algorithmic protocols governing the blockchain.
 No single entity owns or operates the network, the infrastructure of which is collectively maintained by a decentralized user base.
 As the network is decentralized, it does not rely on either governmental authorities or financial institutions to create, transmit or determine the value of the crypto assets transmitted through the network.
 Rather, the value of a crypto asset is determined by the market supply of and demand for the crypto asset, the prices set in transfers by mutual agreement or barter as well as the number of merchants that accept the crypto asset.
 Crypto assets can be used to pay for goods and services or can be converted to fiat currencies, such as the Canadian dollar, at rates determined by various crypto asset trading platforms.